joey-qytyku/OS-90-fixed/docs/exefmt.md

 ### EXETOOL Implementation

-PE and NF both use RVAs.
+PE and NXF both use RVAs.
 PE allows sections to be loaded at any address as long as there is no overlap.
 NF does not.
 EXETOOL will simply require that .code and .data sections are merged into one and aligned at a 4K boundary.

 ## The Execution Control Specification